hamishforbes/lua-resty-dns-cache/README.md

 Returns a new DNS cache instance.
 Returns `nil` and a string on error

-Accepts a table of options
+Accepts a table of options, if no shared dictionary is provided only lrucache is used.

-* `dict` - Optional.
-Name of the [ngx.shared.DICT](https://github.com/openresty/lua-nginx-module#ngxshareddict) to use for cache.
+* `dict` - Name of the [ngx.shared.DICT](https://github.com/openresty/lua-nginx-module#ngxshareddict) to use for cache.
 * `resolver` - Table of options passed to [lua-resty-dns](https://github.com/openresty/lua-resty-dns#new).
 Defaults to using Google DNS.
 * `normalise_ttl` - Boolean.
 Reduces TTL in cached answers to account for cached time.
 Defaults to `true`.
 * `negative_ttl` - Time to cache negative / error responses. `nil` or `false` disables caching negative responses.
 Defaults to `false`